Configuring Advanced Password Management Options

 Choose the source you enabled Password Management on from the Select Source dropdown menu.

-In the top-right corner, set Enable For Users to ON and select Save.
+In the upper-right corner, set Enable For Users to ON and select Save.

 Users with accounts on this source will see and can manage their passwords for this source using Password Manager: